An end-user is the the one who is working on the computer. In internet terms, we say the client is the end user.

-Early computers were largely dedicated to executing one program, or, more accurately, one task initiated by a program, at a time.
+Early computers were largely dedicated to executing one program — or, more accurately, one task initiated by a program — at a time.
 Understanding the concept of tasks is key to understanding how a multiprogramming operating system functions.
 A "task" is a small sequence of commands that, when combined, comprises the execution of a running program.
 For example, if the program is a calculator, one task of the program would be recording the numbers being input by the end-user.

-The main benefit of a multiprogramming operating system is that it can reduce wasted time in the system's operations.
+The main benefit of this functionality is that it can reduce wasted time in the system's operations.
 As in a business, efficiency is the key to generating the most profit from an enterprise.
-Using a multiprogramming operating system eliminates waste in the system by ensuring that the computer's CPU is running at maximum capacity more of the time than in non-multiprogramming operating systems.
+Using this type of operating system eliminates waste in the system by ensuring that the computer's CPU is running at maximum capacity more of the time.
 This results in a smoother computing experience from the end-user's point of view, as program commands are constantly being executed in the background at all times, helping to speed execution of programs.

 The multiprogramming operating system has been largely supplanted by a new generation of operating system known as multitasking operating systems.
 In a multitasking operating system, the system does not have to wait for the completion of a task before moving to work on an active program.
 Instead, it can interrupt a running program at any time in order to shift its CPU resources to a different active program.
 This provides for a more dynamic approach to handling concurrent programs.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!